miking-lang/miking/README.md

   used `printLn` which has a side-effect, but that this was used outside of the accelerated parts.
 * The inner sequences of multi-dimensional sequences must have the same size.
-  As the size of a sequence is not known statically in MExpr, violating this limitation will result in a runtime error.
+  Without providing the necessary hints to the compiler, this results in a compile-time error.
+If the provided hints are not always valid, this may result in a runtime error.
 * Recursion is not supported in accelerated code.
 The compiler has a limiited ability to rewrite recursive bindings that are equivalent to `map` and `foldl`.
-But should this fail, and a recursive binding remains after this step, the compilation fails.
+Should this fail, and recursive bindings remain after this step, the compilation fails.
 * Records and tuples may not be directly used in an accelerated expression, nor may the result use such types.
 Records and tuples may however be used within a function that is used by accelerated code.